Legacy BIOS Issues with GPT

 There are several possible remedies when booting a GPT disk on a BIOS-based computer.
 If your computer is completely unresponsive, you'll have to disconnect your hard disk from the computer and connect it in some other way or to another computer.
 I've heard of people successfully hot-plugging SATA drives after booting without the affected disk, but this is very risky with PATA drives.
 External enclosures or "naked" adapters to plug PATA or SATA disks into USB ports are good options.
 I recommend you try the following, in more-or-less the listed order, should you encounter such problems (but see below for an entirely different type of possible solution):

 2. Use the h option on the gdisk experts' menu, or the equivalent -C or --recompute-chs option to sgdisk, to recompute the CHS values for the entries in the protective MBR.
 This approach works around a bug I've encountered in at least one BIOS, as described earlier.
 This gdisk option recomputes these values to be more to the BIOS's liking, although it violates the GPT specification.
-Note that the necessary gdisk and sgdisk option was added with GPT fdisk version 0.6.8.

 4. Install a second disk that uses an MBR partition table, preferably with a partition marked as active/bootable.
 Even a USB flash drive might do the trick.